miahj1/miahj1.github.io/_posts/2023-06-01-insurance-fraud-classification.md

 Let's now graph the results, the `x_axis` variable is assigned the two categories for fraud classification. `y_axis_1` is assigned the values for the female customers while
 `y_axis_2` is assigned the values for the male customers.
 The code `fig, (ax1, ax2) = plt.subplots(1, 2)` is used to establish two graphs.
 The function `suptitle()` is normally used for titling the shared plots; however, I want to title the shared x-axis so I set the `y` argument value to `-0` effectively flipping it over to the other end.
-The other styling changes to the graphs are self-explanatory and won't be covered.
+The other styling changes to the graphs are self-explanatory except for `set_axisbelow(True)` which place the grid lines behind the bars instead of infront of them.

 ```python
 import matplotlib.pyplot as plt